Leci37/TensorFlow-stocks-prediction-Machine-learning-RealTime/README.md

 + Versatile integration with: Twitter, Telegram and Mail
 + Train Machine Learning model with _**Fresh today stock data**_

+To manage collaborations we have a  **Telegram GROUP:** https://t.me/+3oG6U_hp93I2M2Ix (response in less than one day )

+I will be asked for training, what improvements you can think of. (recommended to review the point: https://github.com/Leci37/stocks-prediction-Machine-learning-RealTime-telegram/edit/master/README.md#possible-improvements).

 ---

 - [PROGRAM DESCRIPTION](#program-description)